westor7/FS25_morePalletsCapacity/README.md

 <h1><p align="center">More Pallets Capacity for FS25</p></h1>

 <p align="center">
 This mod allows you to increase in <ins>Farming Simulator 2025 (FS25)</ins> your production or your husbandry pallets items capacity that your farm produce per hour.
-Any custom mod production that produce a new non-basegame item is NOT affected by this mod.</p>
+Any custom mod production that produce a new non-basegame item is NOT affected by this mod, for example if you <code>1</code> pallet with <code>WOOL</code> that the capacity is <code>1000</code> liters then with this mod is going to be <code>10000</code> liters (x10).</p>

 Supported products: